 2. Guide the implementation of proper cybersecurity controls

-By defining security goals, an ISP can help your security officers deploy the appropriate software solutions and implement relevant security measures to achieve these objectives.
+By defining security goals, an ISP can help security officers deploy the appropriate software solutions and implement relevant security measures to achieve these objectives.

 3. Respond to incidents promptly and efficiently